 1. Payment History

-Payment history is the main factor to affect your credit score.
+Payment history has a pretty big effect on your credit score.
 It accounts for about 35% of your credit score for each of the scoring models.
-(The main credit scoring models are FICO and VantageScore.)
+(The main credit scoring models are FICO and VantageScore).
 Your payment history is basically the record of whether you’ve paid your bills on time—or not.

-Creditors report your payment activity—good or bad—to the major credit bureaus, typically every 30 days.
+Creditors report your payment activity—good or bad—to the major credit bureaus.
 A single late payment won’t likely hurt your score, especially if it’s a one-time thing.
-Multiple late payments do affect your score though.
-This is as true for credit card payments as it is for a mortgage or other loan.
-Missing a payment on any bill affects your credit score negatively, including:
+But multiple late payments do affect your score, and the later you are, the more it can impact your credit score.
+Missing a payment on any debt can affect your credit score negatively, including payments for:

 - Credit card bills